-In addition, our Centre also welcomes, on a daily basis, about thirty street children or children who have dropped out of the school system.
-They receive instruction in mathematics, reading and writing as well as lessons in the development of psychosocial and interpersonal skills.
+Our Center also welcomes, on a daily basis, about thirty vulnerable children who have dropped out of the school system.
+They are taught math, reading and writing as well as psychosocial and interpersonal skills development lessons.

-In order to reach out to young men and women living in regions with little or no access to such services, FXB has developed Mobile Vocational Training Units in the areas of garment making, hotel, and sustainable tourism, and wood and bamboo working.
+In order to reach out to young people or internally displaced persons living in regions with little or no access to such services, FXB has developed Mobile Vocational Training Units (MVTU) in fields such as sewing, hospitality, various repairs or wood and bamboo work.

-In addition to practical and theoretical training, apprentices receive various courses designed to strengthen their life skills and self-esteem, such as non-formal education, personal hygiene, labour code, and business management, knowledge of justice and conflict resolution, prevention of human trafficking and violence against women, human rights, gender equality, HIV/AIDS prevention, sexual and reproductive health or environmental protection.
+In addition to practical and theoretical training, all of our apprentices receive various courses designed to strengthen their life skills and self-esteem, such as non-formal education, personal hygiene, labor codes and business management, knowledge of justice and conflict resolution, prevention of human trafficking and violence against women, human rights, gender equality, HIV/AIDS prevention, sexual and reproductive health and rights, and environmental protection.

 Our graduates are also accompanied in all stages of the job search process, until they are able to conclude a dignified and decent work contract.
 Those who wish to become self-employed are financially supported in the launching of their microenterprise and are mentored until the success of the project.